Danieldacruz7/Advanced-Tensorflow-Techniques/README.md

 # Advanced-Tensorflow-Techniques
-A collection of projects focused to improving AI models using Tensorflow.
+A collection of projects focused on improving AI models using Tensorflow.